 a quick and easy way to build a menu, while Pop-up menus display a panel with menu options, and the

 is useful for displaying a menu based on the available reports.
-See Work with Menu Tree Menus, Work with Popup Menus, and ReportCenter Menu respectively, for more information.
+See Menu Tree Menus, Popup Menus, and The ReportCenter Menu respectively, for more information.

 * Note that Logi Studio supports absolute positioning as an option but we generally do not recommend that Logi apps be developed using it.